fyeung21/Aloha-Webpage/README.md

 * Use of a JavaScript plugin, Flickity, made enabling scrolling effects in featured section easier.

-* Use of Font Awesome to generate font css from font assets contributed to applying custom fonts to the webpage.
+* Use of Transfonter to generate font css from font assets contributed to applying custom fonts to the webpage.

+* Use of Font Awesome to apply social media icons.

 * Learning to use Git to upload commits enabled better recording of project's progress.

-# License
----
-This project is licensed under MIT.